ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 Fields API's POST `/nidynamicformfields/v1/configurations` endpoint.

 The [DynamicFormFieldConfigurationExample.json](DynamicFormFieldConfigurationExample.json)
-provides an example of a dynamic Form Fields Configuration with 1 view, 2 groups and several examples from all types of fields:
+provides an example of a Dynamic Form Fields configuration with 1 view, 2 groups and several examples from all types of fields:

   - Text Field